veganafro/roomchata/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new room
+3. as a user, I can create a new conversation
-4. as a user, I can go read the chat history of rooms I belong to
+4. as a user, I can go read the chat history of conversations I belong to
-5. as a user, I can send new messages to a room
+5. as a user, I can send new messages to a conversation

 ## Research Topics

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * an account has been made for testing; I'll email you the password
+    * make an account by signing up or log in with username `jeremy@muhia.com` and password `password69`
     * see `roomchata.herokuapp.com` for login page
-* (5 points) React.js
+* (2 points) React.js
-    * used React.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * used React.js as the frontend framework; it's a challenging library to learn, so I've assigned it 2 points
-* (5 points) Lodash.js
+* (5 points) Firebase
-    * used Lodash.js to make the server-side logic purely functional; it'll be a challenging library to learn, so I've assigned it 5 points
+    * used Firebase as the database because it has built in database listeners

-15 points total out of 8 required points
+12 points total out of 8 required points

 ## [Link to Initial Main Project File](src/app.js)